Channel Shortening by Large Multiantenna Precoding in OFDM: Precoded Multi-Antenna OFDM

 \section{Precoded Multi-Antenna OFDM}

-We consider a BS transceiver with a large number of $\Nt$ antennas communicating to a user equipment with a single antenna.
-We concentrate on a downlink data transmission where the BS has access to perfect CSI.
+We consider a BS transceiver with a large number of $\Nt$ antennas communicating to a user equipment with a single antenna, and concentrate on a downlink data transmission with perfect CSI at the BS.